shoumikhin/StreamScanner/README.md

 #### For competitive programming

 Copy-paste the contents of this [tiny sample](https://github.com/shoumikhin/sample/blob/master/ACC.swift) and enjoy.

-For more general use cases check out the full version of [StreamScanner.swift](StreamScanner/StreamScanner.swift).
-See the [usage](#usage) and [examples](#more-examples) sections below.
+For more general use cases check out the full version of [StreamScanner.swift](StreamScanner/StreamScanner.swift) and see the [usage](#usage) and [examples](#more-examples) sections below.

 #### As a framework